• Skip to primary navigation

 How Much Does Afternoon Tea at the Ritz Paris Cost?

-At the time of my visit, these 2025 prices were not as expensive but here's the lowdown:
+At the time of my visit, these 2025 prices were not nearly as expensive, as they have recently rocketed.
+But here's the lowdown:

 Frankly, I couldn't manage to eat all of that in an afternoon so opted for the first choice - even if the bubbles do help to digest!
 I'd missed the bill arriving, as it was so discrete.
 Hm, not that I'd run off to the bathroom to avoid paying the bill (I'm Scottish!)